rithikar1510/CBE-3300B/README.md

 ## How ClimaPod Works

 ClimaPod regulates humidity using two independent air streams.

-### Humid Air Stream

 Air is bubbled through water, where evaporation transfers water vapor into the airflow until near saturation.

-### Dry Air Stream

 Air passes through desiccant beads, removing moisture before entering the chamber.

-### Chamber Mixing

 Both streams enter the chamber and mix together to achieve the desired relative humidity.

-### Feedback Control

 A humidity sensor continuously measures RH inside the chamber.
 The controller compares the measured humidity against the user-defined setpoint and adjusts pump power accordingly.
 The pumps are controlled using PWM (pulse-width modulation), allowing dynamic humidity regulation.

 ---